Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/maverick.md

 his own flight stick in the rear cockpit.
 From this point, the WSO uses the antenna hand control stick to manage the seeker head placement, lock, and in the case of AGM-65D employment FoV controls.
-Rather than pressing and holding the AAR button to activate slew, the WSO selects the half-action trigger position, and then slews the seeker using the cursor control.
+Rather than pressing and holding the ARR button to activate slew, the WSO selects the half-action trigger position, and then slews the seeker using the cursor control.

 Once the applicable target is under the crosshair, lock is achieved using the